 We know something of this in the wonder of physical wounds healed… for we can follow doctor’s orders, but we know the healing comes from far beyond our own doing.

 And I expect I knew something of this last Wednesday afternoon in a cemetery when I was lifted out of my own private thoughts and saw the plight of another.
 And perhaps others experienced something of this as well as they were invited to tend to the simple needs of a stranger, reminding them that we are all bound up with one another in ways both simple and profound.
 Some sense of hopefulness was born again between us in that moment as a simple kindness was shared and it seemed all beyond our own doing, our being together for that purpose in that moment in time.

 And this gift, this being born from above?
 It’s more than a hand up to stand on legs still weakened by time and age.
 It’s the gift of new life and renewed hope and fresh beginnings.
 Not only in the next life, but in this one right now today.
 Births and rebirths?
 We can only receive them, celebrate them and seek to lead lives worthy of them.

 Even so, it’s no wonder that Nicodemus wondered for we all do at times.
 And yet, with hearts reborn to see and understand, we are among those most blessed if we can begin to move past wondering and simply give thanks.

-What do you make of Nicodemus’ question?
+What do you make of Nicodemus’s question?
 What questions might have popped into your mind should you have been engaged in that conversation with Jesus that night?

-Who are the curious ones who, like Nicodemus, risk to come to hear about Jesus?
-What words are needed to helpm ake sense of these gifts of god for thos for whom this story might be new?
+Who are the curious ones, like Nicodemus, who risk to come to hear about Jesus where you live and serve?
+What words are needed to help make sense of these gifts of God for those for whom this story might be new?

 What does ‘being born from above’ mean to you?
 When and where and how have you experienced this gift of God?